hariesramdhani/kawalpemilu-api/README.md

 - [ ] Make the API public
 - [ ] Scrape city/regency level data
 - [ ] Save and load data directly to/from Postgre instead of saving it to JSON

+All credit for the data belongs to the KawalPemilu team!